Healthy Homes Assessment Whakatu

 What We Do

-As building inspectors we deal with all the elements that come with specialist home inspections.
-We are there to ensure you make the right choice when it comes to purchasing your next property.
+As building inspectors we handle all issues that come with specialist house examinations.
+We are here to ensure you make the best decision when purchasing your next property.

-We value your money and conduct detailed checks to make sure you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun aspects of purchasing or owning an house.
+We are serious about your investment We conduct comprehensive checks to make sure you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun aspects of purchasing or owning the home.

-We are specialised in a range of services to make sure you are fully informed of the condition of any property you may be thinking of buying or selling as well as additional solutions.
+We specialise in a variety of solutions to make sure that you are completely informed about the condition of any property you may be considering buying or selling and also other solutions.

-We do not just cooperate with you, we also have large clients including local councils, banks, and insurance companies.
-They clearly appreciate our peace of mind provided, due to the details included in our reports on building inspections.
+We not only collaborate with you, but we also have big clients like the local authorities, banks and insurance companies.
+They clearly are pleased with this reassurance provided, thanks to the information provided in our building inspection reports.

-Our systematic approach to your property inspection and the latest software technology including digital photos imbedded into the Report, you are able to actually see any issues that could be identified.
-With our detailed reporting it’s not surprising that we receive so many clients who recommend our service to family and friends.
+With our systemised method of conducting your house inspection and the latest in technology for software including digital photos imbedded into the Report, you can actually see any issues that may be found.
+Thanks to our detailed report, it is not surprising that we have so many clients who recommend our service to family members and acquaintances.

 Comprehensive Home Reports